-Hydrangea: A Garden Favorite
+Hydrangeas, a Garden Favorite

 In containers or in the ground, few other plants give gardeners the same bang for their buck as the hydrangea.
 Lacecap, oak leaf, and large leafed hydrangeas bring diverse texture and form to the summer landscape.
 Gardeners who crave colors from the cool side of the wheel, including pink, purple, white, and blue, will delight in the mix of hydrangea hues that are available, sometimes even on a single shrub.
-Get out your garden journal, and make note of these fourteen stellar hydrangea... varieties.Continue to 2 of 15 below.
+Get out your garden journal, and make note of these fourteen stellar hydrangea types.Continue to 2 of 15 below.

 02 of 15

 If sometimes plant breeders are guilty of hyperbole in their plant name selections, this is not the case with 'Incrediball.'
-In spite of the huge, densely packed 12-inch flowers the shrub produces in abundance, the flowers won't flop in the mud thanks to sturdy stems.
+In spite of the huge, densely packed 12-inch flowers the shrub produces in abundance, the flowers on this white hydrangea won't flop in the mud thanks to sturdy stems.
 One potted plant will make a gorgeous anchor in your summer border, or you can plant several for a showy hedge.Continue to 3 of 15 below.

 03 of 15